-Hákon studied law at the University of Iceland and University of Copenhagen, and is also a certified stockbroker.
+Hákon graduated from the law faculty at the University of Iceland and University of Copenhagen, and is also a certified stockbroker.
 From 2006 to 2009 he worked as a specialist in the Securities Market division at the FME.
 During this time he was, among other things, the FME's representative in the Takeover Directive expert group and the Markets in Financial Instruments Directive (MiFID) expert group at the Committee of European Securities Regulators.
 He was also a guest lecturer at the University of Iceland and University of Reykjavík.
 From 2009 to 2011 he worked for KVASIR Legal on various matters relating to banking and financial restructuring.
 Hákon joined the Bank's Compliance Division in 2011.

-Lilja Steinthórsdóttir, Chief Audit Executive
+Sigríður Guðmundsdóttir, Chief Audit Executive